 What is The Daniel Fast?

-- “Please test your servants for ten days, and let them give us vegetables [pulses] to eat and water to drink.”
+- “Please test your servants for 10 days and let them give us vegetables [pulses] to eat and water to drink.”
 Daniel 1:12

 - “In those days I, Daniel, was mourning three full weeks.
 I ate no pleasant food, no meat or wine came into my mouth, nor did I anoint myself at all, till three whole weeks were fulfilled.”
 Daniel 10:12-13

-Daniel himself experienced a renewed sense of vigor and strength after following a plant-based diet for three weeks, and a modern diet plan was created based on achieving his results of greater spiritual, mental, and physical health.
+In the book of the Bible named after him, Daniel shares how he experienced a renewed sense of vigor and strength after following a plant-based diet for three weeks.
+The Daniel fast approach that Pratt followed is a modernized version that attempts to closely mimic Daniel’s experience to achieve similar results of greater spiritual, mental, and physical health.

-Whole Grains: Go easy on the processed varieties and focus on cooking unrefined whole grains such as amaranth, barley, brown rice, quinoa, millet, oats, and wheat.
-Leavened bread, or breads made with yeast, are not allowed, but if you can find whole-grain breads and flatbreads made without yeast, those do fit within the parameters of the diet plan.
+Whole Grains: This doesn’t mean quick-cooking brown rice and 2-minute microwave oatmeal.
+Instead, the focus is on cooking unrefined whole grains such as amaranth, barley, brown rice, quinoa, millet, whole oats, and wheat.
+More refined versions of whole grains should be avoided or greatly limited.
+Breads made with whole grain flours and yeast are not allowed, but whole-grain breads and flatbreads made without yeast fit within the parameters of the diet if you can find them.